Donated 160-year-old log cabin being rebuilt for state park in Columbiana County

-COLUMBIANA CO., Ohio (WKBN) – A log cabin that stood outside of Columbiana for 160 years is now being rebuilt 13 miles away at Beaver Creek State Park.
+COLUMBIANA CO., Ohio (WYTV) – A log cabin that stood outside of Columbiana for 160 years is now being rebuilt 13 miles away at Beaver Creek State Park.

 Friends of Beaver Creek State Park is reconstructing the cabin.